Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

 Sesame, or Sesamum indicum, is a tall, slender annual with stems reaching up to six feet in height.
 Its fragrant white/lavender flowers mature to form capsules full of seeds.
 Ripening takes from three to four months, and then the plants drop their leaves.
 The warmth of the sun bakes the capsules, turning them a golden brown.
 The seeds burst forth, falling on the waiting clean cloths spread below.
 Winnowing sticks separate the seeds from the chaff.

-How to Make Easy Homemade Tahini Sauce
+1. Easy Homemade Tahini

 The recipe for tahini is unbelievably simple—just sesame seeds, oil, and a pinch of salt.
 Many recipes online will recommend that you use a food processor, but in my experience, a blender is much more efficient, especially if you are using less than two cups of sesame seeds.